Click play on the video above to see whether the Food Network culinary team could create a dish with this sabotage.

 For a healthy summer snack that’s as easy to make as it is delicious, try your hand at Alton Brown‘s Hummus for Real recipe.
 Alton uses a slow cooker to get the chickpeas to the perfect consistency for mashing into the dip, and provides the perfect proportions of spices and flavors, from lime juice and garlic to tahini and olive oil.
 Serve it with pita or carrot sticks and you have a craveable snack worthy of being this week’s Most Popular Pin of the Week.

-For more indulgent summer recipes, check out Food Network’s Let’s Grill board on Pinterest.
+For more nutritious recipe inspiration, check out Food Network’s Let’s Get Healthy board on Pinterest.

 The food world is all about trends, and drinks are no different.
 You can barely walk into a bar right now without finding something containing muddled ginger.
 And there are plenty of tried-and-true classics that are easy enough to make (and elevate) at home.
 Drinks like mint juleps, mai tais and rum punch are always great to have in your entertaining arsenal during the summer.
 Plus, these favorites (below) each have an added twist, so they’re even more exciting than the originals.

 Mint Julep: This cocktail is just about as simple as they get.
 A little bourbon, a dash of sugar and some mint and you’ve got yourself a foolproof refreshment.
 Bobby’s recipe includes shaved ice, so it’s the perfect option for a hot summer day.
 Don’t forget the cherry on top for a little sweetness and a splash of color.